 He gained his first experience in the presentation and production of radio programmes with Għajnsielem’s community radio (to which he still contributes) and soon after started collaborating with Radju Marija to produce and co-present the 13-part series Il-Mediterran (2012) and later on Passiġġati (2013) and Naturali (2014 to date).
 He also wrote hundreds of short features entitled Tieqa fuq in-Natura which were also broadcasted by a Maltese community radio in Australia.

-Currently he is working on a new radio series involving secondary school students and based on the magazine Il-Ħuttafa, published by Klabb Ħuttaf.
+He recently also produced a new radio series involving secondary school students and based on the magazine Il-Ħuttafa, published by Klabb Ħuttaf.
 This was aired on RTK.

 The Little Egret